cloudback/docs/content/features/metadata.md

 We can't backup or restore this data because of GitHub limitations.
 Please let us know if there is a mistake or API is changed - we will fix it as soon as possible.

-- [Deploy Keys](https://docs.github.com/en/rest/reference/repos#deploy-keys): Justification: not accessible by GitHub Apps integration API yet
+- [Deploy Keys](https://docs.github.com/en/rest/reference/repos#deploy-keys):  Not accessible by GitHub Apps integration API yet
-- [Autolinks](https://docs.github.com/en/rest/reference/repos#autolinks): Justification: not accessible by GitHub Apps integration API yet
+- [Autolinks](https://docs.github.com/en/rest/reference/repos#autolinks): Not accessible by GitHub Apps integration API yet
-- [Environments](https://docs.github.com/en/rest/reference/repos#environments): Justification: there is no [API](https://docs.github.com/en/rest/reference/actions#get-an-environment-secret) to get environment variable value
+- [Environments](https://docs.github.com/en/rest/reference/repos#environments): There is no [API](https://docs.github.com/en/rest/reference/actions#get-an-environment-secret) to get environment variable value
-- [Encrypted secrets](https://docs.github.com/en/actions/reference/encrypted-secrets): Justification: there is no [API](https://docs.github.com/en/rest/reference/actions#get-a-repository-secret) to get an encrypted value
+- [Encrypted secrets](https://docs.github.com/en/actions/reference/encrypted-secrets): There is no [API](https://docs.github.com/en/rest/reference/actions#get-a-repository-secret) to get an encrypted value
-- [Forks](https://docs.github.com/en/github/collaborating-with-pull-requests/working-with-forks/about-forks): Justification: there is no API
+- [Forks](https://docs.github.com/en/github/collaborating-with-pull-requests/working-with-forks/about-forks): There is no API
-- [Watchers](https://docs.github.com/en/github/managing-subscriptions-and-notifications-on-github/setting-up-notifications/about-notifications): Justification: there is no API
+- [Watchers](https://docs.github.com/en/github/managing-subscriptions-and-notifications-on-github/setting-up-notifications/about-notifications): There is no API
-- [Stargazers](https://docs.github.com/en/rest/reference/activity#starring): Justification: there is no API
+- [Stargazers](https://docs.github.com/en/rest/reference/activity#starring): There is no API
-- [Commit Statuses](https://docs.github.com/en/rest/reference/repos#statuses): Justification: there is an API, but it doesn't allow to explore all statuses for a whole repository
+- [Commit Statuses](https://docs.github.com/en/rest/reference/repos#statuses): There is an API, but it doesn't allow to explore all statuses for a whole repository
-- [Deployments](https://docs.github.com/en/rest/reference/repos#deployments): Justification: there is no API to restore completed deployments
+- [Deployments](https://docs.github.com/en/rest/reference/repos#deployments): There is no API to restore completed deployments
+- [Pull Requests](https://docs.github.com/articles/using-pull-requests) without commits: due to an API restriction: validation is failing with a message `No commits between feature-branch and main-branch`
+- [Pull Requests](https://docs.github.com/articles/using-pull-requests) from forks: a source branch is located in the fork of the old repository.
+But a new repository is created during a restore process.
+There is no API the allows us to create a pull-request from an old repository fork into a newly created repository

 ## Learn more